 English 9 - Laura Coker-Garcia - In this yearlong course (32-weeks) students will study conflict, character, theme, structure, point of view, and tone in literature through exemplars of both classic and contemporary writing.
 They will learn to write literary analysis essays and put their new understanding of fiction to the test with a culminating short story project.
 Students will also learn expository writing formats producing definition, cause and effect, compare and contrast, and process essays.
 Students should be familiar with the five-paragraph essay prior to this course and must commit to the writing process to be successful.
 Grammar instruction will be integrated into the feedback on student writing and taught explicitly when needed.
 Vocabulary will be studied weekly.
 This course counts for 1 credit on the high school transcript.
-Textbooks: Fundamentals of Literature, 2nd edition (BJU Press), The Writing Handbook, Vocabulary from Classical Roots Book B. Time: Mondays; 9:00-10:30 am Dates: 8/14-12/11/23 and 1/8-4/29/24 Cost: \$775; After 7/4 \$800
+Textbooks: Fundamentals of Literature, 2nd edition (BJU Press), The Writing Handbook, Vocabulary from Classical Roots Book B. Time: Mondays; 9:00-10:30 am Dates: 8/12-12/9/24 and 1/6-4/28/25 (Labor Day off) Cost: \$775; After 7/4 \$800

 English 10 - Laura Coker-Garcia - This yearlong course (32-weeks) introduces analytical and argumentative writing, critical thinking, and research strategies through the study of thought-provoking literature, drama, essays, and speeches.
 Students will also practice analyzing textual arguments (SAT writing task) and persuasive writing (ACT and TSIA writing tasks).
 Vocabulary will be taught weekly and grammar instruction will be integrated as needed.
-The ability to write a five-paragraph essay is a prerequisite for the class.
+The ability to write a fiveparagraph essay is a prerequisite for the class.
 This course counts for 1 credit on the high school transcript.
 Textbooks: The Writing Handbook, Vocabulary from Classical Roots Book C, The Giver, No Fear Shakespeare: Julius Caesar, and Night.
-Time: Mondays; 1:00-2:30 pm Dates: 8/14-12/11/23 and 1/8-4/29/24 Cost: \$775; After 7/4 \$800
+Time: Mondays; 1:00-2:30 pm Dates: 8/12-12/9/24 and 1/6-4/28/25 (Labor Day off) Cost: \$775; After 7/4 \$800

 English 11 - Laura Coker Garcia - In this yearlong course (32 weeks) focusing on important works in American Literature students will continue to build vocabulary and elevate their expository and argumentative writing.
 Students will also practice advanced research skills and begin writing longer papers including a required MLA-style research paper.
 Students must know how to write a 5-paragraph essay and be familiar with the literary and argumentative analysis.
 This course counts for 1 credit on the high school transcript.
 Textbooks The Writing Handbook, Vocabulary From Classical Roots D, The Old Man and the Sea, Of Mice and Men, The House on Mango Street, and HEP short story and poetry packet.
-Time: Mondays; 2:45-4:15 pm Dates: 8/14-12/11/23 and 1/8-4/29/24 Cost: \$775; After 7/4 \$800
+Time: Mondays; 2:45-4:15 pm Dates: 8/12-12/9/24 and 1/6-4/28/25 (Labor Day off) Cost: \$775; After 7/4 \$800

-${\bf English} \ {\bf 12-Rachel Anthony-} Using \ {\bf Readers \ Theaters, \ paperback \ books, \ art \ projects, \ and \ art \ projects, \ and \ books, \ art \ projects, \ art \ projects, \ and \ books, \ art \ projects, \ pro$ collaborative activities, students will explore some of the greatest and "coolest" literature of Britain.
+English 12 - Allison Naumann- Using Readers Theaters, paperback books, art projects, and collaborative activities, students will explore some of the greatest and "coolest" literature of Britain.
 This yearlong, 32-week course will study British literature using a novel approach that incorporates group interaction and hands-on activities.
 The class will continue the developed skills of: essay exams, the research paper, critical reading, and vocabulary.
 Students must know how to write a 5-paragraph essay.
 Textbooks: Vocabulary from Classical Roots E; The Writing Handbook and several novels: Beowulf, Canterbury Tales, Divine Comedy, Macbeth, Hamlet, Pride and Prejudice, and Animal Farm.
 This course counts 1 credit on the high school transcript.
-Time: Mondays; 10:45-12:15 pm Dates: 8/14-12/11/23 and 1/8-4/29/24 Cost: \$775; After 7/4 \$800
+Time: Mondays; 10:45-12:15 pm Dates: 8/12-12/9/24 and 1/6-4/28/25 (Labor Day off) Cost: \$775; After 7/4 \$800